How to Setup MariaDB Master Slave Replication on Ubuntu

 START SLAVE;

-SHOW SLAVE STATUS \G
+SHOW SLAVE STATUS G

-You should see the lines below:
+You should see confirmation like this:

 Slave_IO_Running: Yes